mikeyroush/python-pathfinder/README.md

 # python-pathfinder

-A* pathfinder with pythonista GUI
+A* pathfinder with perlin noise generator and pythonista GUI

 ## Getting Started